Resilience - Available Virtually or In-person

 What characterises mastery of this skill?

-Resilient employees are are able to remain energetic, healthy and productive or quickly return to this state during and after exposure to stressful events at work.
+Resilient employees are able to remain energetic, healthy and productive or quickly return to this state during and after exposure to stressful events at work.
 They have accepted that all change comes with a bit of loss and recognise loss as a natural part of all professional (and personal) life.
 Their growth mindset enables them to quickly rebuild after loss.
 Their strategies to overcome loss and stress often include reminding themselves and others of past successes and regarding stressful episodes as an opportunity from which to learn.

 What characterises a lack of this skill?